markpudd/criscv-hw/README.md

 This is a simple RISC-V verilog implementation (RV32I).
 Its not currently fully tested but has successfully run some simple code.
 There is a bootloader hex file in the booloader diectory which will allow the uploading of a hex file to SDRAM and execute it.

+The clock is expected to be 50Mhz at the moment and this is doubled using a PLL.
+The clock is slowed for SDRAM access at the testboard used to develop has a 50HZ clock and only supports this externally.

 ## MMU

 There is some basic code for sdram and caching.
 The following is what is available:-